cdktf/cdktf-provider-googlebeta/docs/googleSecureSourceManagerInstance.java.md

 **Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
 Please refer to the field 'effective_labels' for all of the labels present on the resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.9.0/docs/resources/google_secure_source_manager_instance#labels GoogleSecureSourceManagerInstance#labels}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.10.0/docs/resources/google_secure_source_manager_instance#labels GoogleSecureSourceManagerInstance#labels}

+---

+##### `privateConfig`<sup>Optional</sup> <a name="privateConfig" id="@cdktf/provider-google-beta.googleSecureSourceManagerInstance.GoogleSecureSourceManagerInstance.Initializer.parameter.privateConfig"></a>

+- *Type:* <a href="#@cdktf/provider-google-beta.googleSecureSourceManagerInstance.GoogleSecureSourceManagerInstancePrivateConfig">GoogleSecureSourceManagerInstancePrivateConfig</a>

+private_config block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.10.0/docs/resources/google_secure_source_manager_instance#private_config GoogleSecureSourceManagerInstance#private_config}

 ---